AdamKyle/flare/resources/info/character-stats/section-1.md

 **Items are randomly generated when they drop off enemies**

+> ### ATTN!
+>
+> All gear you can buy from the in game shop will affect your core stats.
+Body will always have the highest followed by weapon.
+When buying new gear you will want to
+> replace your body and weapon first, assuming you can afford it.
+There are some affixes that can also increase one or more stats, some affixes are designed to raise a classes core
+> stat, while others give bonuses to skills and even all stats.

 ## Other stats matter too

 You might think: “ok, I am a Dark Dwarf who is a Vampire.
 All I need is durability gear.”